adobnikar/nodejs-code-challenge-december-2021/README.md

 or debug the application with the help of the VS Code launch system (https://code.visualstudio.com/docs/editor/debugging).
 The launch commands are specified in the `.vscode/launch.json` file.

+The only implemented API endpoint is the health check endpoint.
+It should be available at `http://127.0.0.1:3000/health`.

 Stop the database container when it is not needed anymore
 ```bash